 705

-In 2021, my husband and I are invited to purchase our rental property—a 480 square-foot home in Golden, CO.
-While the home is poorly constructed and shows significant signs of aging, we like the location and choose to invest with plans to remodel and expand.
+In 2021, my husband and I purchased the 480 square-foot home we’d been renting in Golden, CO.
+While the home is poorly constructed and noticeably aged, we love the location and were excited to design and remodel it ourselves.

 ROLE